jongreg288/X4_Ship_Parse/releases/README.md

 # Release Management

-This directory manages release artifacts and version tracking for the X4 Ship Parser.
+This directory manages release artifacts and version tracking for the X4 ShipMatrix.

 ## Structure